-8. Journal submission before the defense
+7. Journal submission before the defense

 Some students may wish to submit papers to journals before the dissertation defense (for example, if delay reduces publishability of results).
 This is acceptable but will require the approval of the dissertation committee, after reviewing the paper and the statement of contributions.
-If the committee feels it necessary, it has the option of holding a 'minidefense' on that/those paper(s) before approving submission to a journal.
+If the committee feels it necessary, it has the option of holding a 'mini-defense' on that/those paper(s) before approving submission to a journal.

 [Exhibit A]

-Statement of contribu utions: Paper #1
+Statement of contrib utions: Paper #1

 Student name

+Paper

-Paper title
+title

+of this research, which I am

-I, of this research, which I am My role, and those of co-con submitting as a paper fo or my Ph.D. disserta
+of this research, which I am submitting as a paper ior my Ph.D. disse ertation.

+My role, and those of co-cor ntributors, were as des cribed below:

-Task Student's role (primary/secondary) Other contributor (name) Other contributor's role (primary/secondary)
+Task Student's role Other Other contributor's

+(primary/secondar) contributor role

+(name) (primary/secondary)

 Selection of study

 questions

-Acquisition of data Analysis and interpretation of data
+Acquisition of data

+Analysis and interpretation

-OI data
+of data

 Drafting of the manuscript

-Revision of the manuscript for intellectual content
+Revision of the manuscript

+for intellectual content

 Statistical expertise

 Other

+•

 Signed:

 (student)

-(co-contrib ,

-(co-contrib ,

-(co-contrib (co-contrib ,
+(co-contrik outor #1)

+(co-contrik

+(co-contrik •

+(co-contrik •

-(co-contrib
+(co-contrib •